 You will also be offered antenatal ultrasound scans at St Thomas’ when you are approximately 12 weeks’ and 20 weeks’ pregnant.

 If this is your first baby, you will usually be invited to at least 10 antenatal visits during your pregnancy.
 If you have had a baby before, you will usually be offered seven antenatal visits.
 We strongly advise you to attend every appointment, so that we can check that you and your baby are well.
+At each appointment we will test your urine and check your blood pressure, and we will always ask you about your baby’s movements from 24 weeks’ onwards.

 Where to give birth